 If it’s your first time here, please consider the following ways to get involved and learn more.

-If you haven’t visited our Sangha before, the best way to familiarize yourself with our grounds and offerings is by attending an orientation.
+If you haven’t visited our Sangha before, the best way to familiarize yourself with our offerings is by attending an orientation through Zoom.
 Orientation covers our history, teacher’s lineage, how services are conducted, meditation techniques, and the practices we follow during services.
 Attendees will have the opportunity to practice during orientation.

 Information to Review Before Your Visit

-Orientations are held every other month on the first Sunday.
+Orientations are held monthly through Zoom on the first Sunday.
 View our Calendar for the next orientation date.
 Please register at least 24 hours in advance.

 Contact Us With Questions or to Sign Up